EDITORIAL: Movies and the 9/11 impact

 MEMORABLE PAST IMAGES OF THE WORLD TRADE CENTER IN MOVIES

 Sometimes, all it takes is the camera making a fleeting, yet memorable, glance at those beautiful and now-gone skyscrapers to immediately remind us of a different time.
-Beginning with the closing credits to New Yorker Martin Scorcese's 2002 film Gangs of New York, here's a great montage of cinematic views of the WTC from various pre-2001 movies:
+The WTC towers have been shown in innumerable establishing shots.
+We'll highlight some great ones.
+Beginning with the closing credits to New Yorker Martin Scorsese's 2002 film Gangs of New York, here's a great montage of cinematic views of the WTC from various pre-2001 movies:

 King Kong (1976)-- While it may not match the iconic 1933 image of the original ape towering on top of the Empire State Building, the World Trade Center plays a big role in the 1976 remake starring Jeff Bridges and Jessica Lange. (trailer)

 Independence Day (1996), Deep Impact (1998), Armageddon (1998), and The Day After Tomorrow (2004)-- These all constitute the prominent disaster movies that leave New York (and, in three cases, the WTC) in destructive shambles.

 Honorable mention: Godzilla (1998), Cloverfield (2004), War of the Worlds (2005), and Watchmen (2009).
 Kind of not so entertaining for few seconds anymore, huh?
 See for yourself.
 Here's a montage of NYC movie destruction.

 MOVIES THAT FEEL DIFFERENT IN THE POST-9/11 WORLD

 I don't know about you but a lot of movies just don't resonate or feel the same as they did before September 11th.
 We've changed and the perception has changed.
 For some movies, their message and impact is only made stronger (in good ways and bad) since 9/11.
 In other cases, what was entertaining then doesn't feel so right anymore.